If pregnant women or new moms seek your guidance about the GUARDIAN Study, please refer them to our website to learn more about the study.

 The GUARDIAN study is not the same as the standard New York State Newborn Screening Program.

-Testing will be completed after the standard NBS panel is completed and results are typically ready about 3-6 weeks after the baby is enrolled.
+Testing for The GUARDIAN Study will be completed after the standard NBS panel is completed.
+Results may be ready about 3-6 weeks after the baby is enrolled in the study.

 The genetic counselor will report the test results to the pediatrician if we cannot reach the family directly.